KazaiMazai/vapor-rest-kit/Docs/Controller-Middlewares.md

 4. Profit!

-For middlewares restrictions are the same:
+For middlewares has some restrictions :
 - **All database requests should be performed with provided database instance**
 - **Database instance parameter should be used for obtaining event loop**